GoogleCloudPlatform/community/tutorials/go-gae-quickstart.md

 ### Open Google Cloud Shell

-Open Cloud Shell by clicking
-<walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>
-[icon][spotlight-open-devshell] in the navigation bar at the top of the console.
+Open Cloud Shell by clicking the <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>[**Activate Cloud Shell**][spotlight-open-devshell] button in the navigation bar in the upper-right corner of the console.

 ### Clone the sample code